brittanymflowers/squishmallow-math/user-stories/phase-2-core-game.md

 # Phase 2: Core Game Logic (Multiplication Only)

 ## Overview

 Build the core math problem generation and answer validation functionality, starting with multiplication tables only.

 ## User Stories

 ### Story 2.1: Build Problem Generator

 **As a** student
 **I want** the game to generate multiplication problems
 **So that** I can practice my math skills

 **Acceptance Criteria:**

 - [ ] Python function generates multiplication problems (1-12 tables)
 - [ ] Problems are in format "X × Y = ?"
 - [ ] Function returns both the problem string and correct answer
 - [ ] Problems use random numbers within the specified range

 **Definition of Done:**

 - Problem generator works consistently
 - Problems are appropriately challenging for the target age group

 ---

-### Story 2.2: Create Basic Game Screen
+### Story 2.2: Create Basic Game Screen Layout

 **As a** student
 **I want** to see math problems displayed clearly
-**So that** I can read and solve them easily
+**So that** I can read and understand what to solve

 **Acceptance Criteria:**

-- [ ] Game screen displays one problem at a time
+- [ ] Game screen displays one problem at a time in large, readable font
-- [ ] On-screen number pad with digits 0-9
+- [ ] Problem appears in a prominent, centered location
-- [ ] Enter/Submit button to submit answers
+- [ ] Clean, uncluttered layout with proper spacing
-- [ ] Input field shows the number being typed
+- [ ] Child-friendly colors and visual design
-- [ ] Clean, readable layout
+- [ ] Clear visual hierarchy focusing attention on the problem

 **Definition of Done:**

-- Game screen is intuitive and easy to use
+- Game screen layout is intuitive and visually appealing
-- Number pad is touch-friendly and responsive
+- Problem display is optimized for 8-year-old readability

 ---

+### Story 2.3: Add Interactive Number Pad

+**As a** student
+**I want** to input answers using an on-screen number pad
+**So that** I can easily enter numbers without using a keyboard

+**Acceptance Criteria:**

+- [ ] On-screen number pad with large, touch-friendly buttons (digits 0-9)
+- [ ] Enter/Submit button clearly labeled and prominent
+- [ ] Clear/Backspace button to fix mistakes
+- [ ] Input field shows the number being typed in large text
+- [ ] Number pad buttons provide visual feedback when pressed

+**Definition of Done:**

+- Number pad is fully functional and child-friendly
+- Input system works reliably for target age group

+---

-### Story 2.3: Implement Answer Validation
+### Story 2.4: Implement Answer Validation

 **As a** student
 **I want** immediate feedback when I answer a problem
 **So that** I know if I got it right or wrong

 **Acceptance Criteria:**

 - [ ] System checks if submitted answer matches correct answer
 - [ ] Shows "Correct!" message for right answers
 - [ ] Shows "Try Again!" message for wrong answers